 (i) Standards, interpretations and amendments to published standards that were adopted during the year

-The accounting policies adopted are consistent with those of the previous financial year with the exception of those impacted by new and amended standards and interpretations.
+The accounting policies adopted are consistent with those of the previous financial year.
+There were no new standards and amendments which apply for the first time in 2016 that affect the annual financial statements of the Bank.